XenitAB/xenitab.github.io/docs/xks/developer-guide/observability.md

       app.kubernetes.io/instance: app1
 ```

-You can do allot of configuration when it comes to metrics gathering but the above config will get you started.
+You can do a lot of configuration when it comes to metrics gathering but the above config will get you started.

 ### Logging

 To gather logs from your application you need to define a PodLogs object.

-Just like metrics you have to define label `xkf.xenit.io/monitoring: tenant` in your PodLogs.
+Just like metrics you have to define a label like `xkf.xenit.io/monitoring: tenant` in your PodLogs.
-The PodLogs CRD is created by the grafana agent-operator and functions very similar to how the prometheus operator works especially when it comes to selectors.
+The PodLogs CRD is created by the grafana agent operator and functions very similarly to how the prometheus operator works, especially when it comes to selectors.
 Below you will find a very basic example that will scrape a single pod in the namespace where it's created.

 ```podlogs.yaml